 #7.
 You have un-treated nutrient deficiencies

-We've mentioned that medical conditions can cause symptoms which mimic hypothyroid symptoms in a previous section and now I want to talk about nutrient deficiencies which can do the same thing.
+We’ve mentioned that medical conditions can cause symptoms that mimic hypothyroid symptoms in a previous section and now I want to talk about nutrient deficiencies which can do the same thing.

 But, for this discussion, it’s important that you understand the difference between gross nutrient deficiencies and sub-optimal nutrient deficiencies.